Why Father's Day Was 58 Years in the Making

 In 1957, Senator Margaret Chase Smith pointed out that recognizing the efforts of one parent but not the other was sending the message that fathers weren’t as important.
 “To single out just one of our two parents and omit the other is the most grievous insult imaginable,” she said.
 It took another nine years for Lyndon B. Johnson to proclaim the third Sunday of June as Father’s Day; it was another six years until Richard Nixon made it official in 1972.

-We’re certainly making up for all that lost time now: We purchase 87 million cards every Father’s Day, and spend about $12.5 billion on gifts.
-We still spend about $8.7 billion more on mom, but hey—we’re getting there.
+We’re certainly making up for all that lost time: We now spend about $20 million on cards and gifts for dear ol' dad every Father’s Day.
+We still spend about $28 billion more on mom, but hey—we’re getting there.

 A version of this story ran in 2016; it has been updated for 2021.